Xannadoo/carbon-cost-kaggle/WeeklyMeetings.md

 ### 16th April 2023

 #### Who did you help this week?
-Sanna helped Dee debug an issue with making the dataframes on the mammograms dataset in Dovile's project.
+Sanna helped Dee try to debug an issue with making the dataframes on the mammograms dataset in Dovile's project.

 #### Who helped you this week?
 Each other.
 We discussed how to handle data that is now coming in.